Mathematical semantics of intuitionistic logic: Sheaf-valued models

-In exactly the same way we define {\it pre}sheaf structures, the only essential difference being that the coproduct of presheaves $F_i$ that happen to be of the form $\sigma\F_i$ is not the same as the presehaf of sections of the coproduct of the sheaves $\F_i$.
+In exactly the same way we define {\it pre\/}sheaf-valued structures.
+The only essential difference between sheaf- and presheaf-valued structures is in the interpretations of $\lor$ and $\exists$, due to the fact that $\sigma\F\sqcup\sigma\G\ne\sigma(\F\sqcup\G)$ in general.